aaron-grau/curic/nontech-readings/sql.md

 #### MongoDB

-Known for: Document-oriented storage (NoSQL), open source, high performance, ease of use, flexibility, easy maintenance
+Known for: Document-oriented storage (NoSQL), being open source, high performance, ease of use, flexibility, easy maintenance

 Used by: Hootsuite, Uber, Foursquare,